 Authors are encouraged to submit full papers describing original, complete research, not currently under review by another conference or journal.

-Accepted papers will appear in the workshop proceedings, and published in the IEEEXplore Digital Library.
+Accepted papers will appear in the workshop proceedings, and be published in the IEEEXplore Digital Library.

 All submissions should be done via EDAS